urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 Measuring value

 Value and price are distinct concepts that often get conflated.
-In our view, Urbit address space has value for four fundamental reasons: primarily it’s scarce, it has utility; in addition, it’s tradeable with increasing liquidity, and it has network effect.
+In our view, Urbit address space has value for four fundamental reasons: it’s scarce; it has utility; it’s tradeable with increasing liquidity; and it has network effect.
 Price, on the other hand, is always a function of supply and demand.
 Let’s take a look at these fundamentals within the Urbit ecosystem.